-- The inspector spoke with staff, children and parents during the inspection and carried out observations of staff practice. - The inspector observed babies and children involved in a range of activities throughout the setting. - The inspector looked at a selection of documents, including children's development records, accident records and the safeguarding policy and procedures.
+- The inspector observed babies and children involved in a range of activities throughout the setting. - The inspector spoke with staff, children and parents during the inspection. - Observations of staff practice and a joint observation with the manager were carried out. - The inspector looked at a selection of documents, including children's development records, accident records, and the safeguarding policy and procedures.